Hassan bin Mohamed Al Thani: Collection

 In 1986, Sheikh Hassan started his own collection.
 The first artwork he bought was an upside-down pyramid by a Doha-born painter named Yousef Ahmad.
 Twenty-six years on, his collection has grown to 6000 artworks worth billions of dollars, acquired mostly from Qatari, Lebanese, Egyptian, Syrian and Iraqi artists.
 Today, his collection covers all phases of modern art in the Middle East from the 1840s to the present.

 In 1994, Sheikh Hassan opened a private museum, and started helping and sponsoring artists from the region, especially Iraqis fleeing the Gulf War.
 In 2004, he offered the entire collection to Qatar Foundation and in 2009, the collection was transferred to Qatar Museums Authority.

+Hassan Bin Mohammed Center for Historical Studies

+In 1997, the Hassan Bin Mohammed Center for Historical Studies was established by Sheikh Hassan.
+The center provides academic support for historical research and related studies which pertain to the history of Qatar and Arabia.
+The center's main area is the translation of documents, and in September 2024, it published the third volume of British documents preserved in the Indian Archives.

 Mathaf

 When he started his collection, Sheikh Hassan's initial plan was to create an institution that would look after his collection and exhibit it to scholars, students and art lovers.
 In December 2010, his plan materialized with the opening of Mathaf: Arab Museum of Modern Art, the first museum in the region dedicated to Arab modern art.
 The museum now hosts the full collection of Sheikh Hassan.
 Hosted in a temporary building, a former school transformed into museum, Mathaf focuses in conservation, research and education around the collection.

+Sheikh Hassan is also the president of the Mathaf.